 Plan Description - The Town contributes to the Supplemental Retirement Income Plan ("the Plan"), a defined contribution pension plan administered by the Department of the State Treasurer and a board of trustees.
 The Plan provides retirement benefits to law enforcement officers employed by the Town.
 Article 5 of G.S.
 Chapter 135 assigns the authority to establish and amend benefit provisions to the North Carolina General Assembly.
-The Supplemental Retirement Income Plan for Law Enforcement Officers is included in the Comprehensive Annual Financial Report (CAFR) for the State of North Carolina.
-The State's CAFR includes the pension trust fund financial statements for the Internal Revenue Code Section 401(k) plan that includes the Supplemental Retirement Income Plan for Law Enforcement Office of the State Controller, 1410 Mail Service Center, Raleigh, North Carolina 27699-1410, or by calling (919) 981-5454.
+The Supplemental Retirement Income Plan for Law Enforcement Officers is included in the Annual Comprehensive Financial Report (ACFR) for the State of North Carolina.
+The State's ACFR includes the pension trust fund financial statements for the Internal Revenue Code Section 401(k) plan that includes the Supplemental Retirement Income Plan for Law Enforcement Officers.
+That report may be obtained by writing to the Office of the State Controller, 1410 Mail Service Center, Raleigh, North Carolina 27699-1410, or by calling (919) 981-5454.

 Funding Policy - Article 12E of G.S.
-Chapter 143 requires the Town to contribute each month an amount equal to five percent of each officer's salary, and all amounts contributed are vested immediately.
+Chapter 143 requires the Town to contribute, each month, an amount equal to five percent of each officer's salary, and all amounts contributed are vested immediately.
 Also, the law enforcement officers may make voluntary contributions to the plan.
-Contributions for the year ended June 30, 2020 were \$38,190, which consisted of \$34,345 from the Town and \$3,845 from the law enforcement officers.
+Contributions for the year ended June 30, 2021 were \$39,890, which consisted of \$37,253 from the Town and \$2,637 from the law enforcement officers.